awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 + **Request metrics** ‐ Monitor Amazon S3 requests to quickly identify and act on operational issues\.
 The metrics are available at 1\-minute intervals after some latency to process\.
 These CloudWatch metrics are billed at the same rate as the Amazon CloudWatch custom metrics\.
 For information about CloudWatch pricing, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
 To learn how to opt in to getting these metrics, see [Metrics configurations for buckets](metrics-configurations.md)\.

   When enabled, request metrics are reported for all object operations\.
 By default, these 1\-minute metrics are available at the Amazon S3 bucket level\.
 You can also define a filter for the metrics collected using a shared prefix or object tag\.
 This allows you to align metrics filters to specific business applications, workflows, or internal organizations\.
 + **Replication metrics** ‐ Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time to the destination Region\.
-Only replication rules that have S3 Replication Time Control \(S3 RTC\) enabled will publish replication metrics\.
+Replication rules that have S3 Replication Time Control \(S3 RTC\) or S3 replication metrics enabled will publish replication metrics\.

-  Unlike request metrics, you can't filter replication metrics by prefixes and tags\.
-However, you can set up a replication rule based on prefixes and tags\.
-Your replication metrics will then monitor replication for the prefixes and tags that you specified\.
-For more information, see [Meet compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+  For more information, see [Monitoring progress with replication metrics and Amazon S3 event notifications](replication-metrics.md) or [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.

 All CloudWatch statistics are retained for a period of 15 months so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 For more information, see [What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.